Raku/problem-solving/solutions/rakudo/Old-Issue-Tracker-Dismantling-Plan.md

 RT will keep working either through a double redirect, or the redirect from RT will be tweaked to point to `rakudo/` organization directly.

+Note: In this document `perl6/` is used to refer to the github organization that is currently being used by the Raku project.
+At the moment of writing it is `perl6/`, but in the future all repositories will likely be transferred to `rakulang/` organization (or other organization with a similar name).
+The move to a github organization that embraces the Raku name is a separate effort that will be discussed elsewhere.